 What is the coronavirus?

 Coronaviruses (CoV) are a large group of viruses that are common in many different species of animals.
 They cause illness ranging from the common cold to more severe diseases such as Middle East Respiratory Syndrome (MERS-CoV) and Severe Acute Respiratory Syndrome (SARS-CoV).
 The common cold is something we are all familiar with – this is often caused by what is termed “common human coronaviruses” of which there are many different strains.

 The current virus that was reported on 31 December 2019 for the first time by China, is a new strain that has not been previously identified in humans.
 It has been given the name SARS-CoV-2 and it causes Covid-19 (coronavirus disease).

 On 11 March 2020, the World Health Organization declared this outbreak a pandemic.

-As yet, the original source of the SARS-CoV-2 is not known, even though it has been speculated that pangolins are involved; however, this link is inconclusive at this stage.
+As yet, the original source of the SARS-CoV-2 is not known, even though it has been speculated that bats and pangolins may be involved; however, this link is inconclusive.
 It is still believed to be zoonotic though (jumped from animal to human).

 - From person-to-person (close contact….touching, shaking hands etc),

 - Via droplets spread by coughing and sneezing, which may be aerosolised.
 This is a particular problem where there is poor ventilation or lack of fresh air entering a room.